 People soak up visual content like a sponge.
-Do not refrain from spending time, energy, and resources on crafting designs that sell.
-Unique and thoughtful design does pay off when it comes to your page conversions.
+Do not waste time, energy, and resources on crafting designs that sell.
+The unique and thoughtful design does pay off when it comes to your page conversions.

 The better your page, the more conversions it can bring.
-High quality images make your product visually attractive and much more likely to be noticed.
+High-quality images make your product visually attractive and more likely to be noticed.

 For instance, compare the images of PooPail below:

-You should make it possible for your potential backers to learn about your product merely from looking at the pictures.
+You should make it possible for potential backers to learn about your product merely by looking at the pictures.
 Therefore, your pictures should reflect the key features of your product and show them in the best light.